Become A Traeger Ambassador

 Share your Traeger stories on social media and gain exclusive access to gear, content, and experiences.Apply Now

-Start the Traeger on Smoke with the lid open until the fire is established (4 to 5 minutes).
-Preheat to 375 degrees F with the lid closed for 10 to 15 minutes.
+When ready to cook, start the Traeger on Smoke with the lid open until a fire is established (4-5 minutes).
+Turn temperature to 375 degrees F and preheat, lid closed, for 10 to 15 minutes.

 Drizzle oil into a large pot of boiling salted water.
 Add the macaroni and cook according to the directions on the package, 6 to 8 minutes.
 Drain well.